 By shifting responsibilities for the three offender populations from CDCR supervision to local jurisdiction average daily populations (ADP) in county jails are impacted.
-Increasing available jail beds in Nevada County's Wayne Brown Correctional Facility is an immediate mitigation strategy that maximizes county use of existing jail beds.
+Increasing available jail beds in Nevada County's Wayne Brown Correctional Facility is a mitigation strategy that maximizes county use of existing jail beds.
 As mentioned on page 5, Nevada County is mandated and responsible for adopting evidenced based programming in the jail to deal with the influx of this population to better utilize existing jail beds.
 A program the CCP has implemented is a Pretrial program.
-A pretrial program includes assessing individuals incarcerated on new charges, releasing eligible (low level) individuals into the community to be supervised by the probation department awaiting their sentencing.
-This strategy decreases jail population and increase resource capacity for sentenced offenders while increasing public safety and allowing for utilization of jail beds for the most serious offenders.
+A pretrial program includes assessing individuals incarcerated on new charges, releasing eligible (low level) individuals into the community to be monitored by the probation department awaiting their sentencing.
+This strategy decreases jail population while increasing public safety and allowing for utilization of jail bed reentry services for the most serious offenders.